eslint/rfcs/designs/2025-define-plugin/README.md

 | [wdio](https://github.com/webdriverio/webdriverio)                                                | `recommended`, `flat/*`        | manually authored                                                | ☑️            |
 | [yml](https://github.com/ota-meshi/eslint-plugin-yml)                                             | Multiple                       | generated by `npm run update`                                    | ✔️            |

-> Note: this summary table was hand-authored, although it was double-checked, it is susceptible to human error.
+> Note: this summary table was hand-authored.
+> Although it was double-checked, it is susceptible to human error.
 > This RFC believes slight inaccuracies in the table do not invalidate its general conclusion: that a most plugins would benefit from a `definePlugin`.

 ## Alternatives